COVID-19 Student Ministry Details

 CCV Student Ministry – COVID Policy

-As we enter into the Fall Season and continue our transition from virtual to in-person student ministry for our Middle School and High School students, we want to share the following guidelines that have been shaped by best practices and Virginia State guidelines for our weekly cyclical student ministry gatherings in this next season:
+As we enter into the Summer Season and continue our transition from previous Covid-19 protocols and adhere to VA Governor’s May 28th announcements.
+For our Middle School and High School students, we want to share the following guidelines for our weekly cyclical student ministry gatherings and events in this next season:

 Our Student Leaders will always strive to be vigilant of safety standards and guidelines both for the student’s health and well-being and their own, and as such, we will set up each event and monitor students to adhere to these guidelines.